Michael-Meade/MinerFind/_posts/5-23-2021-Python-Base-miner.md

 The Figure below shows some information about the IP.
 <img src="https://i.imgur.com/nKvnALf.png" alt="209.141.40.190">

 The figure below shows the results of the <a href="https://github.com/maurosoria/dirsearch">dirsearch results.</a>It shows the password & user list as well as a couple other binaries.
+The user and password list could be used by the attackers as a word lists when they brute force SSH services that are exposed on the internet.
 <img src="https://i.imgur.com/CTaCkih.png">